Nickmason01/Code-Refactoring/README.md

-Code Refactoring
+ # Code Refactoring

+## Description

-In this project I refactored existing code to be more accessible for the end user
+In this project I refactored existing code to make it more accessible to the end user The starter code lacked accessiblity in specific areas such as semantic tags and alt attributes

-I was able to replace existing tags with more semantic tags (section, footer, header, nav etc)
+- I replaced existing tags with semantic tags to make them more accessible

-I added alternative attributes to images and elements within the website to make it more accessible for end users
+- I applied alt attribute tags to images to make them more accessible to end users using screen readers

-I used CSS and class selectors to clean up the nav bar and header for easier access for the end user
+- I edited the nav bar to clean it up and make it more end user